 Mt.
-Fuji Lantern Floating at Lake Kawaguchiko has a history of 35 years since 1981.
+Fuji Lantern Floating at Lake Kawaguchiko has a history of 36 years since 1981.
 It is a ceremony where all can come together for a personal and collective moment of remembrance, reflection, and offering gratitude to those who have gone before us.
 All is welcome to write message on lantern and float own lantern.

 More than 1,000 lanterns carry prayers and hopes for a world of harmony and peace.